Articles in the series

 - There are many ways to drive traffic to and promote your self-service channel.

-- Your Support team should make linking to knowledge base articles part of their support processes — both manually and through automation.
+- Your Support team should make linking to knowledge base articles part of their support processes using the knowledge section in the context panel.

 - Your help center and knowledge base articles should be integrated into your company’s website and any other online products and apps.